-A small number of the problems on each assignment will be graded for correctness, and the remainder graded for completeness.
+A small number of problems will be graded for correctness, and the remainder graded for completeness.
 A complete response answers the question posed and also shows your work.
-This means showing the steps of a mathematical calculation, or including the R code you used to arrive at your answer.
+This means showing the steps of a mathematical calculation, or including R output that justifies your conclusions.
 For questions that are not just calculations (e.g., more than computing an expected value from a table) you should answer in complete, concise sentences.
 Detailed solutions will be available - you should always check your work against these solutions.